rugpullindex/documents/handbook.md

 We try to reduce information asymmetry and we strive to discuss all matters not subject to exposing sensitive information (e.g. PII, etc.) in public channels to allow everyone to become part of a conversation.

-We do so as we believe in a swarm intelligence.
+We do so as we believe in the existence of the swarm intelligence.
 We acknowledge that innovation stems from an organic discovery process fueled through the collective and not through the articifial production of a or some individuums.

 We believe that continuity, originality and commitment are the drivers of value and innocation.